 The limitations of the protocol are described below.
 The intricacies of the GR mucus extraction-procedures and the presence of blood cells or tissue fragments in the mucus samples may influence the rheology of the mucus.
 However, it should be noted the mucus used in the protocol did not have any visible traces of blood.
-The GR mucus sample is a heterogenous material and can possess different rheological properties due to the variance in location of and the conditions post-extraction.
+The GR mucus sample is a heterogeneous material and can possess different rheological properties due to the variance in location of and the conditions post-extraction.
 This limitation was addressed by sufficiently homogenizing the GR mucus using a shaker to breakdown any large clumps of mucus and tissue presence.
-Another important limitation is the very small GR mucus sample volumes (approximately 1.4 mL) that can be harvested for analyses that constrain a generalization of GR mucus properties.
+Another important limitation is the very small GR mucus sample volumes (approximately 1.4 mL), harvested for analyses that constrain a generalization of GR mucus properties.

 The significance of this protocol is that it allows for an accurate rheological characterization of non-Newtonian, biological fluids such as the mucus.
 The protocol presented herein paves the way for investigating other similar biological fluids associated with human, animal and plant secretions.
 In addition, synthetic fluids or polymer-based solutions that are analogs of biological fluids can be testing using this protocol to understand material properties under varying stresses, oscillation frequencies, and temperature.
 The protocol is well-suited for rheological characterization of biological fluids when very small sample volumes are made available.